Applying to Grad School

 As far as CS grad programs, there are basically three kinds:

-• “Research-oriented” masters, including the Berkeley CS 5th year MS, where a key part of the program is to produce some publishable original research.
-In practice, I set the bar at “something we’d feel comfortable submitting to a high quality conference or workshop” (even if it is not accepted).
+For 5th year MS (only available to our own undergraduates), in practice, I set the bar for research to “something we’d feel comfortable submitting to a high quality conference or workshop” (even if it is not accepted).
 Others’ policies may vary.
-The 5th year MSCS at Berkeley is an example.
-Berkeley CS takes very very few “external” terminal MS students.
-This program is a great opportunity for EECS undergrads, but you will be expected to work on some research and you need a faculty champion who will agree at application time to be your advisor if you’re admitted.
-I and many other faculty will only do this if we have already worked with you for at least a semester prior to your application process.
-In practice, 3.5 GPA is approximate cutoff for 5yr MS; 3.75 is not uncommon.
+Berkeley CS takes very very few terminal MS students outside of the 5th year MS. This program is a great opportunity for EECS undergrads, but you will be expected to work on some research and you need a faculty champion who will agree at application time to be your advisor if you’re admitted.

-• “Professional” masters, focused on advanced coursework, possibly a capstone project, and often a shared emphasis with leadership/entrepreneurship skills.
-The Berkeley M.Eng. program (7%-20% admit rate, comparable in competitiveness to PhD admissions!) is a good example: you take 6 units of leadership-related courses from the Fung Institute, 6 units of graduate-level EECS courses, and a 5-unit capstone/integration project.
 Stanford has a terminal MS as well, though I’m not sure if it emphasizes professional leadership as much as the M.Eng. does.
 Georgia Tech has an excellent and very affordable online MSCS, which leads to the same degree as their on-campus MSCS; it includes advanced courses with projects, but again, I’m not sure how much emphasis on professional leadership.

-I would be cautious about applying to PhD programs if you have no experience doing research: some people love it, some hate it, and if you hate it, it’s going to be a long 5 years since that is all you will do.
+I would be cautious about applying to PhD programs if you have no experience doing research: some people love it, some hate it, and if you don’t love it, it’s going to be a long 5 years since that is all you will do.
 The sooner you get involved in undergrad research the sooner you’ll know if this option is for you.

 Whichever you do, apply broadly, as grad school admissions are very competitive; “hot” fields like AI and data science may be harder to get into.
 Don’t limit yourself to the “usual subjects” list of top schools: talk to professors and grad students working in your areas of interest to find out which programs are strong in that area—you’ll be surprised.